rev-dot-now/o/README.md

 ✅ - Verified

-> Note: There is no default LLM for `o`.
+> Note: There is no default LLM for `O`.
 However, you can set the environment variable `O_LLM` to provide one.
-Setting the environment variable is particularly useful when using `o` compiled as a binary.
+Setting the environment variable is particularly useful when using `O` compiled as a binary.

 ### LLM Provider Configuration